alvar0liveira/Kindle-Highlights2md/README.md

 # Kindle-highlights2md

-A simple python script to transform the csv file exported from kindle to a markdown file where you can the more notes.
+A simple python script to transform the csv file exported from kindle to a markdown file where you can take more notes.